What is sweating and why does it happen?

 Getting a dehumidifier in your soaping room.
 Ideally, the soaping room should be as airtight as possible for this option to work.
 While it is a fairly expensive option, it does work and it gives you the freedom to make larger batches of soap without fear of your soaps sweating.

 Don’t over boil your soap and stir frequently.
-When heating your soap in microwave or bowl, try not to boil it, as you will lose moisture and increase the chance of your soaps sweating.
+When heating your soap in a microwave or bowl, try not to boil it, as you will lose moisture and increase the chance of your soaps sweating.

-Don’t put your soaps in refrigerator or freezer.
+Don’t put your soaps in a refrigerator or freezer.
 After you make your soap, don’t try to make it harden quicker by freezing them.
 Leave your finished products at room temperature to prevent your soaps sweating.

 Generally, let your soap harden at room temperature, wrap them and then store in a cool, dry place.
 This should work the best.